mobizt/FirebaseClient/README.md

 - ### Working with Networks

-It should be noted that the user defined SSL client that assigned with async client was used for server connection, sending and receiving the data to/from server.
+It should be noted that the user defined SSL client that assigned with async client was used for server connection and data transfer.

-Library also provides the option to resume the network connection in case of network connection disconnected.
+This library supports many types of network interfaces via network config classes.
+Then we have to know which type of network is currently inused and how to check the connection status and how to re-connect the network.

+This reduces the user code to maintain the network connection and management and also provides the networks switching or bridge usage.

 In case WiFi, if the Core SDK provides reconnection function, library will reconnect to WiFi using that function otherwise the WiFi AP credentials are required.

-In case Ethernet, if external Ethernet client was used, library will provide the configuarations to allow Ethernet module enabling/resetting and initialization.
+In case Ethernet interface, if external Ethernet client was used, library will provide the configuarations to allow Ethernet module enabling/resetting and initialization.

-In case GSM, it requires the configurations for initialize the TinyGSM modem.
+In case GSM module interface, it requires the configurations for initialize the TinyGSM modem.

-In ESP32 Core v3.x.x, SIM devices are natively supported, the SIM or GSM module connected with ESP32 device can work without TinyGSMClient library.
+In ESP32 Core v3.x.x, SIM devices are natively supported via PPP.h library, the SIM or GSM module connected with ESP32 device can work without TinyGSMClient library.

-In case generic client, it required the callback function to handle the network connection/reconnection.
+In case generic client, it requires the callback functions to handle the network status checking, connection and reconnection.

 > [!NOTE]
-> In case of server connection and networking issues, please read [FAQ](/FAQ.md) for the known issue.
+> In case of server and networking issues, please read [FAQ](/FAQ.md) for the known issue.

 The `AsyncClientClass` object requires the network config data (`network_config_data`) that obtained from one of the following networking classes via the static function called `getNetwork`.